BAA (Ryerson)

 Brian is a Canadian basketball history expert and describes himself as “an incorrigible basketball nut.”
 His book Canada’s Other Game: Basketball from Naismith to Nash is the definitive work in the genre, and he has made numerous media appearances on both sides of the border to share his knowledge of the sport.

-Brian is also passionate about helping schools and media companies to achieve their diversity and inclusion goals.
-He is a fluently bilingual consultant who has led D&I seminars in both official languages.
+Brian is also a fluently bilingual media consultant who has run leadership seminars in both official languages.
 Brian created a J-Schools Canada database, and an accompanying tutorial video, entitled Understanding Journalism and Systemic Racism.
 He also co-authored the federal policy paper Amplifying Voices, Protecting Lives: Addressing Systemic Racism in Media, presented at the Global Conference for Media Freedom.

 Awards and Honours